aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.35.3 (November 3, 2023) =
+* FIX: Avoid a PHP warning preg_replace(): Passing null to parameter #3.
+It looks like this was preventing someone from saving their settings.
+* FIX: Better handle the case When a redirect is created and then the destination page is deleted.
+Redirects with deleted destinations always appear at the top of the list of redirects.

 = Version 2.35.2 (November 2, 2023) =
 * Improvement: Add more log messages to help diagnose issues.